HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

 HCL WebEngine provides the logging of debugging messages called traces.
 These traces are useful for fixing problems.
 However, to save system resources, they are turned off by default.

-Traces can be set for different durations:
+You can set traces for different durations:

 -   **Temporary**